armiiiii/IglKa/README.md

 Now I am working on few basic pet-projects that I will post here for my portfolio.
 I would be happy if you would contact me. :)

+upd: I am now coding SW for my dad company(basic SW to communicate inside company).
+I will post it as soon as I finish first version of it(It would be terrible).